Palme School

 Games for the development of emotional intelligence

-1. Today, I felt like - before bedtime, invite the child to continue the phrase: "Today I felt (emotion) when (something happened).
+1. Today, I felt.
+Before bedtime, invite the child to continue the phrase: "Today I felt (emotion) when (something happened).
 This practice teaches the child to recognize his or her emotions and understand what is going on inside.

-3. Emotion Chest - Invite your child to draw a box or chest in his brain in which he will put all the things that make him happy.
+3. Emotion Chest.
+Invite your child to draw a box or chest in his or her brain in which he or she will put all the things that make him or her happy.
 Use all the senses to do this.
 For example, what does he like to hear?
 What does he like to taste?
 What does he like to watch?
-"Close the box and put it away.
+"Close the box and set it aside.
 After a while, you can go back to it and see which components have changed.

-4. Drawing emotions - Take colored felt-tip pens or pencils and ask the child to choose a color that matches a particular emotion.
-If the child wants, he or she can use the color chosen to express on paper how he or she imagines the emotion.
+4. Drawing Emotions.
+Take colored felt-tip pens or pencils and ask the child to choose a color that matches a particular emotion.
+If the child wants to, he or she can draw the emotion on the paper with the chosen color.

-5. Emoting an emotion with the body - When you switch roles with a child, try to show the emotion with your body and have your partner guess it.
+5. Representing the emotion with the body.
+Switching roles with your child, try to show the emotion with your body and have the other person guess it.
 It's tricky.
 The face must remain neutral.

 If you're interested, we have several articles on the topic of childhood success, we suggest you read them too: